wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/additions.md

 - [Ragdolls](https://www.nexusmods.com/newvegas/mods/59147)
 - [Death Throes](https://www.nexusmods.com/newvegas/mods/81591?tab=description)
   - Modified Ragdolls
-    - This plugin overwrites the original ragdolls plugin.
+    - This plugin overwrites the original Ragdolls plugin.
   - Reactive Ragdolls
-    - This is the death throes main file and should follow the modified ragdolls plugin.
+    - This is the death throes main file and should follow the modified Ragdolls plugin.
   - Constraints
     - This is an optional file that changes the physical properties of many armor types to allow for more convincing ragdoll animations.
   - Projectile Forces